openenclave/openenclave/.jenkins/infrastructure/docker/dockerfiles/linux/azurelinux3/MHSM_PREVIEW.md

 - the root Debug build, including HSM bootstrap and HSM Node Agent outputs;
 - all tests registered by the Azure Linux 3 build: `test_hsm_bootstrap.UnitTests` and `HsmNodeAgent.UnitTests`.

+The image was also validated on a native Azure Linux 3 `Standard_DC2s_v3` host.
+With `/dev/sgx_enclave` and `/dev/sgx_provision` mounted, `oesgx` detected SGX2, Flexible Launch Control, Key Sharing and Separation, and 8 GiB of EPC.

 The external build requires the accompanying MHSM compatibility change that replaces the deprecated `AC_OUTPUT(files)` form in the Marvell 2.09 Autoconf input with `AC_CONFIG_FILES(files)` followed by `AC_OUTPUT`.

 After adding the SDK layer to the existing MHSM build container, use the repository's normal local build flow: